onflow/flow-cli/docs/initialize-project.md

 #### Simple Format

-When using the simple format, simply specify the address for the account and a single hex-encoded private key.
+When using the simple format, simply specify the address for the account, and a single hex-encoded private key.

 ```json